yoshioterada/Secure-OpenAI-Java-App-on-Azure-Container-Apps/README.md

 > **Note:**
 > It is crucial to specify `--custom-domain` when creating an Azure OpenAI instance.
 > If omitted, a `region endpoint` like `https://eastus2.api.cognitive.microsoft.com/` will be automatically generated.
-As outlined in "[Authenticate with Microsoft Entra ID](https://learn.microsoft.com/azure/ai-services/authentication#authenticate-with-microsoft-entra-id)", you cannot perform authentication using Microsoft Entra ID, in this case Managed Identity, without specifying this option.To enable Managed Identity authentication, need to specify `--custom-domain`.
+As outlined in "[Authenticate with Microsoft Entra ID](https://learn.microsoft.com/azure/ai-services/authentication#authenticate-with-microsoft-entra-id)", you cannot perform authentication using Microsoft Entra ID, in this case Managed Identity, without specifying this option.
+To enable Managed Identity authentication, you need to specify `--custom-domain`.

 Next, deploy the OpenAI model to your newly created Azure OpenAI instance using the `az cognitiveservices account deployment create` command.
 Here, specify the model name with `--model-name` and the model version with `--model-version`.
 You should also define the service capacity using `--sku-capacity` and select the service plan with `--sku-name`.